-◊ Continued drilling of base metals targets to define the mineralized structures discovered in 2008.

-♦ Develop an operating program to implement the requirements of NI 43-101 for stating mineral reserves and mineral resources on the Gcwihaba base and precious metal license blocks.
+- ♦ Drilling of base metals targets to define the mineralized structures discovered in 2008 will continue in the 4th quarter. - ♦ The development of an operating program to implement the requirements of NI 43-101 for stating mineral reserves and mineral resources on the Gcwihaba base and precious metal license blocks is ongoing.